MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

     - Output Variable: Task.Extension.Version

 1. Add "Package Extension" task to package the extensions based on manifest Json.
 Use the following inputs:
-    - Root manifests folder: Point to root directory that contains manifest file e.g $(System.DefualtWorkingDirectory) is the root directory
+    - Root manifests folder: Points to root directory that contains manifest file.
+For example, $(System.DefualtWorkingDirectory) is the root directory.
-    - Manifest file(s): vss-extension.json
+    - Manifest file(s): vss-extension.json.
-    - Publisher ID: ID of your Visual Studio Marketplace publisher
+    - Publisher ID: ID of your Visual Studio Marketplace publisher.
-    - Extension ID: ID of your extension in the vss-extension.json file
+    - Extension ID: ID of your extension in the vss-extension.json file.
-    - Extension Name: Name of your extension in the vss-extension.json file
+    - Extension Name: Name of your extension in the vss-extension.json file.
-    - Extension Version: $(Task.Extension.Version)
+    - Extension Version: $(Task.Extension.Version).
-    - Override tasks version: checked (true)
+    - Override tasks version: checked (true).
-    - Override Type: Replace Only Patch (1.0.r)
+    - Override Type: Replace Only Patch (1.0.r).
     - Extension Visibility: If the extension is still in development, set the value to private.
-To release the extension to the public, set to public.
+To release the extension to the public, set the value to public.
-1. Add 'Copy files' task to copy published files.
+1. Add "Copy files" task to copy published files.
 Use the following inputs:
-    - Contents: All of the files that need to be copied for publishing them as an artifact.
+    - Contents: All of the files that need to be copied for publishing them as an artifact
-    - Target folder: The folder that the files will all be copied to for example $(Build.ArtifactStagingDirectory).
+    - Target folder: The folder that the files will all be copied to
+       - For example: $(Build.ArtifactStagingDirectory)
-1. Add 'Publish build artifacts' to publish the artifacts for use in other jobs, or pipelines.
+1. Add "Publish build artifacts" to publish the artifacts for use in other jobs or pipelines.
 Use the following inputs:
     - Path to publish: The path to the folder that contains the files that are being published.
-For example, the $(Build.ArtifactStagingDirectory).
+       - For example: $(Build.ArtifactStagingDirectory).
     - Artifact name: The name given to the artifact.
-    - Artifact publish location: Pick 'Azure Pipelines' to use the artifact in future jobs.
+    - Artifact publish location: Choose "Azure Pipelines" to use the artifact in future jobs.

 #### Stage: Download build artifacts and publish the extension

 1. Add "Use Node CLI for Azure DevOps (tfx-cli)" to install the tfx-cli onto your build agent.

 1. Add "Download build artifacts" task to download the artifacts onto a new job.
 Use the following inputs:
-    - Download artifacts produced by: If downloading the artifact on a new job from the same pipeline, pick 'Current build', if downloading on a new pipeline, pick 'Specific build'.
+    - Download artifacts produced by: If you're downloading the artifact on a new job from the same pipeline, select "Current build."
+If you're downloading on a new pipeline, select "Specific build."
-    - Download type: Choose 'Specific artifact' to download all files that were published.
+    - Download type: Choose "Specific artifact" to download all files that were published.
-    - Artifact name: The published artifact's name
+    - Artifact name: The published artifact's name.
     - Destination directory: The folder where the files should be downloaded.
 1. The last task that you need is the "Publish Extension" task.
 Use the following inputs:
     - Connect to: Visual Studio Marketplace